View James Young's Obituary on www.pressargus.com/ and share memories

 James Young

-David Young, 64, of Van Buren passed away Thursday, Jan.
+James David Young, 64, of Fort Smith passed away Thursday, Jan.
 9, 2020, at a local hospital.
 He was a lifelong resident of Sebastian County.

 He was preceded in death by his parents, J.C. and Jenella (Wilson) Young.